cortwave/OccludedTrellis/README.md

 pass fewer tokens).
 That's it :)

 ## ⚖️ License and acknowledgments
+Special thanks to [Slava Elizarov](https://x.com/DoctorDukeGonzo) 🙏 for help with the theoretical details! 🎓

 This repository uses and modifies code from:
 * [TRELLIS](https://github.com/microsoft/TRELLIS) (gradio demo and parts of the Image-to-Mesh pipeline)